 larger distillation units for the evolving distiller

 India is a land redolent with a aromatic plants.
-In each nook and corner of the country one finds various herbs, spices, woods, flowers, roots and grasses being grown for aromatic or medicinal purposes.
+In each nook and corner of the country one finds various herbs, spices, woods, flowers, roots and grasses being grown for aromatic purposes.
 Some are of fairly recent introduction like geranium, lavender, and Jasmin grandiflorum whereas others have been grown for countless generations like sandalwood, agarwood, and Jasmin sambac.
 Many of the plants that have a longer history in India also factor stronly into the cultural and religious lives of the country people.
 It is certain that this deep inner connection with the plants plays an important role in the emotional and spiritual well-being of the people and this in turn benefits their physical health.
 One of the flowers that has a relatively long history in the countries rich aromatic traditions is the Rose.
 Several species are widely cultivated in India; Rosa damascena, Rosa centifolia and Rosa bourbonia.
 Each has its own unique aromatic profile and uses and we will look at the Rose both in the broad sense and also from the uses of the specific species.

 COMMON NAMES AND SYNONYM: Hundred-leaved rose, Cabbage rose-petals; Flores rosarum incarnatarum.